 Michelle Regalado Deatrick

 Michelle's poetry and fiction have appeared or are forthcoming in Southern Poetry Review, American Literary Review, Mid-American Review, Copper Nickel, Best New American Voices, and elsewhere.
-She's also the Winner of the 2012 Chautauqua Poetry Contest, and received Third Place in the Women's National Book Association 2015 Poetry Contest and Second Runner-Up in the Boulevard Emerging Poets' Contest.
+She's the Winner of the Chautauqua Poetry Contest, and received Third Place in the Women's National Book Association 2015 Poetry Contest and Second Runner-Up in the Boulevard Emerging Poets' Contest.
 A Finalist for both the Rita Dove Poetry Award and the James Wright Poetry Contest, Michelle has received fellowships from the MacDowell Colony and the Virginia Center for the Creative Arts, and multiple residencies from the Ragdale Foundation.
 She is working to complete her first book of poetry.

-© Michelle Regalado Deatrick 2011-2016
+© Michelle Regalado Deatrick 2011-2018